amgbrack/pdsnd_github/README.md

 ### Description
 This project uses Python to understand U.S. bikeshare data.
-An interactive environment was created to calculate statistics for a dataset filtered by inputs by the user.
+An interactive environment was created to calculate statistics for a dataset filtered by the user.

 ### Files used
 chicago.csv